0.0 Executive Summary

 1.1 Project Description

-The goal of this task was to diagnose and resolve DNS failures caused by transitioning a network to a hardened security state.
+The goal of this task was to diagnose and resolve DNS failures caused by the transition of a network to a hardened security state.

-The approach focused on controlled outbound access through explicit firewall policy by:
+The approach focused on controlled outbound access through an explicit firewall policy by:

-- Controlled Outbound Access: Allowing only required DNS traffic to the internal resolver.
+- Controlled Outbound Access: Only allowing the required DNS traffic to the internal resolver.

 - Improved Visibility: Differentiating between connection timeouts (connectivity/firewall issues) and service failures (configuration issues).

-This ensures critical system operations, such as software updates and domain-based access, function correctly without exposing the network to unnecessary outbound risk.
+This ensures that critical system operations, such as software updates and domain-based access, function correctly without exposing the network to unnecessary outbound risks.

 1.2 Technical Task / Troubleshooting Process